LOW

 1983-01-01

-Tensions escalated as Indian fishermen increasingly crossed into Sri Lankan territorial waters despite the 1974 accord.
-Sri Lanka claimed systematic poaching threatened local fish stocks and maritime sovereignty.
+Indian fishermen increasingly cross into Sri Lankan waters despite the 1974 agreement.
+Sri Lanka begins arresting Indian fishing boats and detaining fishermen regularly.

 Frequently Asked Questions